gwenoleauvray/ipobfs/readme.eng.txt

 As the study shows, transport header fields containing payload length and flags are important.
 Therefore, the minimum xor-data-offset for tcp is 14, for udp it is 6.
 Otherwise, the packet will not pass NAT at all.

+However, almost all routers set the iptables rule "-m state --state INVALID -j DROP" or "-m conntrack --ctstate INVALID -j DROP", which blocks the transmission of packets with the wrong checksum.
+If you manage to get rid of such a rule, packets with the wrong checksum will pass NAT.
+Checksums will not be considered at all in conntrack if you execute "sysctl -w net.netfilter.nf_conntrack_checksum=0", INVALID rule will not work.
+In openwrt, by default net.netfilter.nf_conntrack_checksum=0, so the system passes invalid packets.
+But other routers usually do not change the default value of 1.

 Linux NAT does not verify the checksum in the transport header, tcp options are not analyzed.
 However, many routers, including android, set the iptables rule like "-m state --state INVALID -j DROP", which blocks the transmission of packets with the wrong header or checksum.
 If you can get rid of this rule,